Our Cattery’s Environmental Policy

 Reducing waste to landfill

 In a recent BBC programme Hugh Fearnley Whittingstall and Anita Rani showed how much plastic is not recyled and often ends up in the world’s oceans.
+We are extremely concerned about this and want to do everything we can to reduce the amount of plastic that comes into our cattery and ensure that any that does is properly recycled.
 Click here to see this programme.

 Shown below are two plastic cat food packs that say they are currently not recycled or are unclear whether they can be recycled.
 This was the case in August 2019.
 If the packs change we will let our customers know.